stgrky/Project_2/README.md

     h.
 Attending physician

-    **If a patient was reported in error, the user can choose a particular pt. and remove them.**
+    **If a patient was reported in error, the user can choose a particular person and remove them.**

 3. Upon logging out of the database, a link to the CDC website is available along with the ability to return to the login page.